Last Updated: June 26, 2024

 Attacks on Jackson

-He was the victim of an attempted shooting in the early morning hours of June 1, 1980, a few hours after hitting the game-winning 11th inning home run at a home game against the Toronto Blue Jays.
+Reggie was the victim of an attempted shooting in the early morning hours of June 1, 1980, a few hours after hitting the game-winning 11th-inning home run at a home game against the Toronto Blue Jays.
 Jackson had driven to a singles bar he frequented in a "posh" neighborhood in Manhattan.
 While searching for a parking spot, he asked the driver of a vehicle that was blocking the way to move.
-The passenger of that vehicle began yelling racial slurs at Jackson and threw a broken bottle at his car.
+The passenger of that vehicle began yelling racial slurs at Reggie and threw a broken bottle at his car.
 One of the men in the car held up a .38 caliber revolver and fired three shots at Jackson, each missing.
 Angel Viera was criminally charged with attempted murder.

-Later that summer, Jackson finished a night celebrating his 400th career home run and was accosted and had a gun pointed at him as he left his favorite nightspot on the Upper East Side, Jim McMullen's Bar.
+Later that summer, Reggie finished a night celebrating his 400th career home run and was accosted and had a gun pointed at him as he left his favorite nightspot on the Upper East Side, Jim McMullen's Bar.
 In March 1985, Jackson was attacked after a California Angels spring training.
-Later that month, he was attacked again and threatened with a tire iron while leaving his bungalow at the Angels' spring training residence of the Gene Autry Hotel.
+Later that month, he was attacked again and threatened with a tire iron while leaving his bungalow at the Angels' spring training residence at the Gene Autry Hotel.

 Real Estate